-- 1. Disconnect the steam hose at the unit - 2.
+- 1. Disconnect the steam generator from wagon or cabinet. - 2.
 Select either Dosa-Klean water system cleanser or muriatic acid to clean the coils.
 Naturally occurring minerals, metals and microbes may differ from one location to the next.
 Only experimentation will determine which method is more effective for your type water.
-For Dosa-Klean, follow the directions on the package.
-For muriatic acid, follow the steps 3 9 below. - 3.
-Put 2 1⁄2 gallons of water in a plastic container, into this, very slowly add one gallon of muriatic acid.
+For Dosa-Klean, follow the mixing directions on the package.
+For muriatic acid, follow the steps 3 - 9 below.
+Mix enough solution to make at least 10 gallons.